bbfrederick/rapidtide/docs/index.rst

 Inputs:
 ^^^^^^^
-	At a minimum, rapidtide2 needs a Nifti file to work on (space by time), which is generally thought to be a BOLD fMRI data file.
-This can be Nifti1 or Nifti2; I can currently read (probably) but not write Cifti files, so if you want to use grayordinate files you need to convert them to nifti in workbench, run rapidtide2, then convert back.
-As soon as nibabel finishes their Cifti support, I'll add that.
+	At a minimum, rapidtide2 needs a data file to work on (space by time), which is generally thought to be a BOLD fMRI data file.
+This can be Nifti1 or Nifti2 (for fMRI data, in which case it is time by up to 3 spatial dimensions) or a whitespace separated text file (for NIRS data, each column is a time course, each row a separate channel); I can currently read (probably) but not write Cifti files, so if you want to use grayordinate files you need to convert them to nifti2 in workbench, run rapidtide2, then convert back.
+As soon as nibabel finishes their Cifti support (EDIT: and I get around to figuring it out), I'll add that.

 	The file needs one time dimension and at least one spatial dimension.
 Internally, the array is flattened to a time by voxel array for simplicity.